Yuvraj Singh: Charity and commercial interests

-Yuvraj was signed by Microsoft to be a brand ambassador for the Xbox 360 video game console when it was launched in India in 2006.
+Singh was signed by Microsoft to be a brand ambassador for the Xbox 360 video game console when it was launched in India in 2006.
 He appeared in advertisements for the console alongside Bollywood actor Akshay Kumar.
 Codemasters' cricket video game Brian Lara International Cricket 2007 was released with his endorsement in India, titled "Yuvraj Singh International Cricket 2007".
 The Bollywood animated film, Jumbo features cricketer Yuvraj Singh's voice therefore starting his career in Bollywood.
-The upcoming animated full-length feature film Captain India features Yuvraj Singh as the main protagonist.
+The unreleased animated full-length feature film Captain India features Yuvraj Singh as the main protagonist.

-Yuvraj has also been involved in sports based e-commerce; he is a brand ambassador of sports365.in, an online store focused on selling sports goods and fitness equipment.
-Yuvraj is also the brand ambassador for the sports brand Puma.
+Singh has also been involved in sports based e-commerce; he is a brand ambassador of sports365.in, an online store focused on selling sports goods and fitness equipment.
+Singh is also the brand ambassador for the sports brand Puma.
 He was appointed as the brand ambassador of Ulysse Nardin watch in 2013.

-Yuvraj's own charity YouWeCan has treated over hundreds of cancer patients.
+Singh's own charity YouWeCan has treated over hundreds of cancer patients.
 In April 2015, he announced the intention to invest INR 40–50 crores in online startups, expanding the YouWeCan proposition by setting up YouWeCan Ventures in order to do so.
 In 2015, YouWeCan also initiated the nationwide cancer awareness in association with Jayakrishnan, the founder of Heyyo Media.
 The campaign took cancer awareness to many students across the country.

-Yuvraj Singh also participated in the ‘Celebrity Clásico 2016′ which was played with an objective to generate funds for charitable initiatives.
+Yuvraj Singh also participated in the ‘Celebrity Clasico 2016' which was played with an objective to generate funds for charitable initiatives.

+Miscellaneous

+In October 2021, Singh was arrested for allegedly using a casteist slur in breach of ST/SC act.
+He was released on bail.
+In September 2025, Singh appeared before the Enforcement Directorate (ED) in New Delhi for questioning in relation to an investigation under the Prevention of Money Laundering Act (PMLA) concerning the online betting app 1xBet.